-In the first post of this series I introduced the concept of composition, then in the second and third post I talked about using lines and forms as actual elements of the composition.
-In the fourth post I explained why simplifying your composition is important in order to convey your vision.
-So, in this fifth post I’ll explain how to apply some rules of composition intended to position your subject into the photograph frame.
+In the first post of this series I introduced the concept of composition, then in the second and third post we talked about using lines and forms in order to enhance composition.
+In the fourth post we discussed why simplifying the composition of your imaged is important, in order to be able to convey your vision.
+So, in this fifth post we’ll talk about applying some rules of composition intended to position your subject into the photograph frame.

 Golden Spiral has been used as a composition tool for visual artists for probably thousands of years.
 In the opinion of many artists using the golden spiral as the element to place the main subject can result in a much more dynamic and natural composition — you can find the golden spiral in many natural formations like nautilus shells, human fingerprints, galaxies shapes, hurricane formations, etc. That’s probably the reason why many times people refer to it as the “divine spiral”, or the “divine ratio”.

 In geometry, a golden spiral is a logarithmic spiral whose growth factor is φ (Phi), the golden ratio.
-Now, if you’re not a math person probably this definition won’t help, but as photographer a graphical representation like the one in figure 4 is probably more effective.
-The “net net” is that trying to place the main subject in the vicinity of one of the four “point of interest” suggested by the different orientations of the golden spiral will help you to achieve a more dynamic composition.
+Now, if you’re not a math person probably this definition won’t help, but as a photographer, a graphical representation like the one in figure 4 is probably more effective.
+The bottom line is that placing the main subject in the vicinity of one of the four “points of interest” suggested by the different orientations of the golden spiral will help you to achieve a more dynamic composition.

 Figure 4 illustrate an example where the “Golden Spiral” was used to position the subject: the kid’s hand.

-One of most interesting ways to make the main subject and the other elements in the frame “work” or “play” together in a more dynamic way is to use a triangle-based composition — where variations of the main subject placing rules we just reviewed here can by applied.
-Actually, I started introducing the concept of triangle-based composition -— more from a generic perspective — in one of the previous posts of this series (see Using shapes in photography composition), but given the importance of the topic I’ll go deeper on this subject in the next post.
+One of the most interesting ways to make the main subject and the other elements in the frame “work” or “play” together in a more dynamic way is to use a triangle-based composition — where variations of the main subject’s placing rules, that we just reviewed, can be applied.
+Actually, I started introducing the concept of triangle-based composition -— more from a generic perspective — in one of the previous posts of this series (see Using shapes in photography composition), but given the importance of the topic, I’ll go deeper on this subject in the next post.